Announcements

 - Dr. Matera is advisor for the Anthropology Club.

 - Research/travel funds: each academic year every CI student may apply for up to $700 for research funds or to travel to conference (as a presenter, or simply if attending).
 In the COVID-19 era, the money can only be used for virtual conference registration, or for select resource needs (such as online database subscriptions).
-See below for more suggested conferences.
-Please note, registration fees will not be covered for conferences “taking place” in Alabama, Kansas, Kentucky, Mississippi, Oklahoma, North Carolina, South Dakota, Tennessee, Texas, South Carolina, Iowa, Idaho.
+See our Canvas page for conference information and check our Professional Organizations page for a list breakdown per anthropological subfield.
+Please note, registration fees will not be covered for conferences “taking place” in Alabama, Kansas, Kentucky, Louisiana, Mississippi, Oklahoma, North Carolina, South Dakota, Tennessee, Texas, South Carolina, Iowa, Idaho.
 You may also contact Dr. Delaney for more information.

 Announcing a new opportunity for students!

-- The campus Cultural Resource Management Team: Anthropology has created a first of its kind program in California: The campus cultural resource management team (aka the archaeology team) works with campus staff and our Chumash partners to safeguard campus cultural resources.
+The campus Cultural Resource Management Team: Anthropology has created a first of its kind program in California: The campus cultural resource management team (aka the archaeology team) works with campus staff and our Chumash partners to safeguard campus cultural resources.
 The team is open to all students, regardless of major.
 Training is provided, and students can earn academic credit, and possibly even paid employment.
 Students learn skills to obtain paid employment in industry even before graduation.
-The team was recently highlighted at CI: https://www.csuci.edu/news/spotlights/faculty/preserving-the-past.htm